How to Trade Volatile Markets – A Look at John Carter’s $1.36M SPX Trade

 - Bonds (TLT)

-There were two internals that especially sealed the deal for John.
+There was two internals that especially sealed the deal for John.

 Moving Averages with the TICKs